MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/pointofservicecommontypes/ns-pointofservicecommontypes-_linedisplaycursorcoordinates.md

 ## -description

-This enumeration is not implemented.
+This structure is not implemented.

 ## -struct-fields